Welcome to Tokyo Bahá'í Community

 The Bahá'ís strongly believe in the oneness of God, oneness of religions, and oneness of humanity.
 The Bahá'í teachings emphasize that all of us, as creation of one God, are part of one human family.
 We take part in building a worldwide community by striving to bring people together, by constantly exerting efforts to eliminate all kinds of prejudices as they are the underlying causes of hostility and discrimination and by trying to promote justice as we know is one of the fundamental ruling principles in achieving a peaceful and unified society.

-To learn more about the Bahá'í Faith, please contact us and we would be delighted to assist you, or you may join our devotional meeting every Sunday afternoon at Tokyo Bahá'í Center located in Shinjuku, where we pray, we play music together and have friendly fellowships.
-Please check out the calendar of events for more details.
+To learn more about the Bahá'í Faith, please contact us and we would be delighted to assist you, or you may join our devotional meetings at Tokyo Bahá'í Center located in Shinjuku, where we pray, we play music together and have friendly fellowships.
+Please check out the calendar of events above for more details.

 What is Bahá'í Faith?